stripethree/til/README.md

 A potential greeting message in the morning could reiterate the items in #3.

 Additionally, I would like to support a few [slash commands] to be able to add things on the fly:

-1. `TIL` - immediately add something to today's list of learned things
+* `TIL` - immediately add something to today's list of learned things
-2. `YIL` - add something that was learned yesterday but forgotten
+* `YIL` - add something that was learned yesterday but forgotten in the daily update

 [slack commands]: https://api.slack.com/slash-commands